Anisotropy of the Milky Way's stellar halo using K giants from LAMOST and $Gaia$: Introduction

-In this study, we use approximately 8700 K halo giants for which we have radial velocities and stellar physical parameters in the LAMOST data release DR5 (for information on LAMOST and its spectroscopic survey, we refer the reader to \citet{Cui2012}, \citet{Deng2012}, \citet{Zhao2012}, and \citet{Luo2015}).
+In this study, we use 7664 halo K giants for which we have radial velocities and stellar physical parameters \citep{Wu2011,Luo2012,Wu2014} in the LAMOST data release DR5 (for information on LAMOST and its spectroscopic survey, we refer the reader to \citet{Cui2012}, \citet{Deng2012}, \citet{Zhao2012}, and \citet{Luo2015}).
 Proper motions for the vast majority of these stars are available in the second data release (DR2) by {\it Gaia} \citep{GaiaCollaborationBrown2018} of April 2018.
 We compute $V_r, V_\theta, V_\phi$ velocities of the halo giants as functions of Galactocentric radius $r_\mathrm{gc}$ and metallicity [Fe/H].
 Substructure within the overall halo is clearly seen in the velocity-distance planes, such as the prominent Sagittarius stream \citep{Belokurov2006ApJ.642L.137}.
 The velocity dispersions of the radial and tangential components of the halo are found to differ substantially, and we present the anisotropy parameter $\beta$ as a function of Galactocentric radius and stellar metallicity from this sample, finding that $\beta$ is similar elsewhere in the halo as in the Solar neighborhood, with orbits very predominantly radial.
 We find nearly no dependence in $\beta$ with Galactocentric radius $r_\mathrm{gc}$ out to approximately 25 kpc, despite the velocity dispersions changing markedly with $r_\mathrm{gc}$.
-We additionally find that the amplitude of $\beta(r)$ reduces with decreasing metallicity.
+We additionally find that the amplitude of $\beta(r)$ reduces with decreasing metallicity, as has been found very recently for much more nearby main sequence halo stars by \citet{Belokurov2018}.
 We compare our results for $\beta$ to theoretical work using simulations of halo formation: these studies had successfully anticipated the result that the halo is predominantly radial, but to the best of our knowledge had not anticipated that $\beta$ would show such metallicity dependence.